Train-travel booking guide

 Train companies don't make booking tickets as easy as they could – or should.
 Here's our guide to help you book journeys

-Train journeys to ski resorts can be much better experiences than flying or driving.
-They’re more fun, social and sustainable, giving you plenty of space and time to enjoy the scenery en route.
+Train journeys to ski resorts are more fun, social and sustainable than flying or driving.
+You've plenty of space and time to make the journey part of the holiday as the scenery glides by.

 But how best to book your rail journey?
-Unfortunately, train companies and rail-booking websites don’t always make booking trains simple.
+Train companies and rail-booking websites don’t always make booking trains simple.

-At the outset they make the search seem simple, because you only need to enter your starting station, ending station and dates of travel.
-However, as you'll read more about below, the results calculated aren’t always the most convenient.
+At the outset, these websites make the search seem simple.
+You only need to enter your origin and destination station and dates of travel.
+However – as you'll read about below – these online search results sometimes inadventantly hide options from you.

 However, SnowCarbon is here to help.
-We don't book journeys for you, but we can offer advice based on years of experience travelling via train and through constant research.
+We don't book journeys for you, but we can offer advice based on years of experience and constant research.

-SnowCarbon doesn't make any commission from people booking rail travel—there is no commercial influence behind our info.
+SnowCarbon doesn't make any commission from people booking rail travel—there is no commercial influence behind our information.

-This guide aims to show you the many booking options available, including independent travel online, independent travel through a rail-booking agent, or a rail-inclusive ski holiday from a ski-tour operator.
+This article aims to guide you through your booking options: including independent travel online; independent travel through a rail-booking agent; and a rail-inclusive ski holiday from a tour operator.

 Booking rail travel online